Archive for the ‘Black Organizations’ Category

 8. in 1991, Clarence Thomas takes his seat on the United States Supreme Court.

-2. In 1956, 54 Years ago Today, Mayor Gayle of Montgomery looks for legal ways to stop carpools.
+2. In 1956, Mayor Gayle of Montgomery, Alabama looks for legal ways to stop carpools utilized by the organizers of the Montgomery Boycott.

 3. In 1966, The Black Panther Party is founded in California by Huey Newton and Bobby Seale.
 The full name was the Black Panther Party for Self Defense.
 It was formed in large measure to bring attention to and combat brutality against blacks by the Oakland, Ca., Police Department.